aws/aws-advanced-go-wrapper/docs/user-guide/UsingTheGoWrapper.md

 | `plugins`             | `string` | No       | Comma separated list of connection plugin codes.                                                                                                            | `failover,efm` |
 | `autoSortPluginOrder` | `bool`   | No       | Allows the AWS Advanced Go Wrapper to sort connection plugins to prevent plugin misconfiguration.
 Allows a user to provide a custom plugin order if needed. | `true`         |

-To use a built-in plugin, specify its relevant plugin code for the `plugins` .
+To use a built-in plugin, specify its relevant plugin code in the `plugins` parameter.
 The default value for `plugins` is `failover,efm`.
 These plugins are enabled by default.
 To read more about these plugins, see the [List of Available Plugins](#list-of-available-plugins) section.
 To override the default plugins, simply provide a new value for `plugins`.